TadiT7/treble_experimentations_wiki/Nokia-1.md

 If you made it crashed constantly.
 Clean up the app data will do the trick.

+Use Google's Files app (Previously Files go).
+It will show you both Internal and SD card storage.

 * SIM:

 Only notifies one SIM incoming call.
 The 2nd random SIM incoming call will be ignored (Fucked up Dual SIM-Dual Standby mode).

+2G networking will make the phone somehow unrecognize the SIM.
+(Don't try to switch this network) or

-If you don't wanna mess with the phone being "No SIM card" all the time: In Android 8, go to Mobile data settings, make only one SIM slot have Mobile data enabled.
-Other wise modem will be crashed.
-Reboot to take effects.
+If you don't wanna mess with the phone being "No SIM card" or No network receptions: Set phone networking mode to LTE/WCDMA (not LTE/UMTS (auto PRL)) or edit build.prop and add this line "ro.telephony.default_network=12" at first boot or somehow you can access networking menu in Android 9.
+That will make the modem stable.

-I didn't find any obvious way to fix this yet in Android 9.
-But let the phone booted up after 2 mins will make the Modem software stable but Mobile data have to turned on.
+Rather don't use 2 SIM in this phone.

 Supports some of Network bands (Better network bands support in Android 8.1).

-You can't change networking band in Testing settings.
+You can't change working Network band in Testing settings.

 For 2nd SIM/non-mobile data SIM.
 Choose 2G network or the phone modem will confused and crashed.